 [deu] Mostly west.
 38,200 in Hungary (2011 census).
-Ethnic population: 88,400.
+Ethnic population: 132,000 (2011 census).
+L2 users: 1,790,000 in Hungary (ELDIA 2012).
 Status: 4 (Educational).
-Language of recognized nationality (1993, Minorities Act No. LXXVII).
+Recognized language (1993, Minorities Act No. LXXVII).
 Classification: Indo-European, Germanic, West, High German, German, Middle German, East Middle German Comments: Germans in Hungary speak varieties other than standard German at home.

 Hungarian Sign Language